Coppernic/developer.coppernic.fr/docs/core/power.md

 }
 ```

- * Select a peripheral according to device and power it on
+ * Select a peripheral according to device and power it on:

 ```java
 if (OsHelper.isCone()) {